Eventually, you’re going to spill oil or grease on your garage floor, no matter how careful you are.

 - Start by pouring the litter over the stain and brushing it.
 This mix will dry off any remaining oil.

-- After removing the litter, add the cola and brush it through with the broom.
-The cola won’t be a particularly strong detergent, so you will need to leave it on for at least 20 minutes.
+- After removing the kitty litter, add the cola and scrub thoroughly with the broom.
+Let it sit for at least 20 minutes.

-- In the meanwhile, prepare a mix with laundry detergent, bleach, and water.
+- Meanwhile, prepare a mix with laundry detergent, bleach, and water.

-- Use a mop soaked with this blend to clean up the cola and, with it, the stain.
+- Use a mop soaked with this blend to clean up the cola and the stain.

 If you search correctly, you will realize that you have at least a bottle of WD-40 hidden away somewhere in the house.
-Among its 2,000 uses, this product is a lubricant and solvent and has the power of cleaning away all the oil stains on any floor.
+Among its 2,000 uses, this product is a lubricant and solvent and has the power to clean away all the oil stains on any floor.